Guide to Gel Nail Polish

 The first step is to ensure that your nails are clean, filed, buffed and shaped beforehand.
 If you are painting natural nails, take a nail primer and apply a thin layer.
 This will help to remove any oil and changes the pH of the nail for longer-lasting results.

 Apply a gel base coat to nails and cure under the UV lamp for one minute.
-Once cured, take your chosen gel nail polish colour and apply a thin layer to nails.
+Once cured, take your chosen gel nail polish color and apply a thin layer to nails.
 Cure under the UV lamp for the time recommended by the manufacturer and then repeat with a second coat.
 Lastly, apply a layer of gel top coat to nails and cure under the lamp.
 If you're using a top coat that leaves a sticky residue, be sure to wipe with a nail cleanser to reveal a gel manicure that's bursting with shine.

 How do you take off gel nail polish?

 The best way to remove gel nail polish without damaging your natural nails is to soak your fingertips in acetone.
-You can do this either in a small bowl that's filled with acetone and a few drops of cuticle oil, or by soaking cotton balls with acetone, placing one on each nail and securing them with a small square of aluminium foil.
+You can do this either in a small bowl that's filled with acetone and a few drops of cuticle oil, or by soaking cotton balls with acetone, placing one on each nail and securing them with a small square of aluminum foil.

 After 15-20 minutes of soaking, the gel polish will begin to look as though it is peeling away from the nail.
 Once all the gel polish has lifted, you should be able to take a nail stick and, with gentle pressure, scrape the gel polish away from your nail.
 If the gel nail polish isn't lifting away easily, you'll need to soak your nails for a further five minutes and try again.